claytonbrown/terraformExamples/aws/terraform-on-aws/README.md

 - AWS Provider Version: v2.43
 - Status: Script working as of 2020-01-06 (YYYY-MM-DD)

+Curious to see how the script works?
+See a demo [here](https://www.youtube.com/watch?v=uMdw_BbeYAM) on YouTube.

 ## What

 This script creates a single EC2 instance with Apache installed.
 The script's purpose is to illustrate how to use terraform with AWS.